Categories

 That said, like any other investment channel, it has its pitfalls.
 These are some of the challenges facing the real estate industry in 2021:

-1. Management intensity
+1. Management Intensity

 You do have the option of outsourcing management for a multifamily property.
 However, looking after such property is so intensive that it occasionally requires your personal intervention.